Amoh-Ntim/Amoh-Ntim/README.md

 - 🔭 I’m currently working on **fullStack projects with a few IT companies**

-- 🌱 I’m currently learning **Computer Science and Currently diving deep into fullStack technologies like React, JavaScript, React Native, and a multitude of others.**
+- 🌱 I’m a **Computer Scientist and Currently diving deep into fullStack technologies like React, JavaScript, React Native, along side Artificial Intelligence and a multitude of others.**

 - 👯 I’m looking to collaborate on **numerous IT projects**